TITLE 77: PUBLIC HEALTH

 1) All applications will be reviewed and evaluated for conformance with the applicable review criteria in effect at the time the application is deemed complete.

-2) Each application will be reviewed and considered on an individual basis unless HFSRB has established review criteria or procedures that pertain or relate to comparative review or "batching" of applications.
+2) Each application will be reviewed on an individual site basis and no comparative review of applications will occur.

-3) Applications for permit shall be subject to the need figures set forth in the most recent update to the Inventory of Health Care Facilities and Services and Need Determinations as adjusted by HFSRB decisions in effect prior to the date HFSRB takes action on the application.
-HFSRB action includes the approval, issuance of an intent to deny, or denial of an application.
+3) Applications for permit shall be subject to the need figures set forth in the most recent update to the Inventory of Health Care Facilities and Services and Need Determinations as adjusted by HFSRB decisions in effect prior to the date HFSRB acts on the application.
+HFSRB action includes approval, issuance of an intent to deny, or denial of an application.

 4) All applications except emergency applications are subject to the public hearing requirements of the Act.
-All evidence submitted at a public hearing shall be taken into account in the determination of compliance or noncompliance of an application with applicable review criteria.
+All evidence submitted at a public hearing shall be considered in the determination of compliance or noncompliance of an application with applicable review criteria.